jenkinsci/contrast-continuous-application-security-plugin/README.md

     Available as a step and a post build action.

     This will check Contrast for the number of vulnerabilities in the application.
-The required variables are `Threshold Count` which must be a positive integer and `Application` either using `Application Name` or chosen from `Choose your application` dropdown.
-The other two variables `Threshold Severity` and `Threshold Vulnerability Type` are not required but can be useful if you want to filter the threshold count.
+The required variables are `Number of Allowed Vulnerabilities` which must be a positive integer and `Application` either using `Application Name` or chosen from `Choose your application` dropdown.
+The other two variables `Vulnerability Severity` and `Vulnerability Type` are not required but can be useful if you want to filter the Number of Allowed Vulnerabilities.

-    **NOTE:** The variables in the Threshold Condition form are required to run this build action.
+    **NOTE:** The variables in the Contrast Vulnerability Security Controls form are required to run this build action.

     This verification will fail the Jenkins build even if your build succeeded.

 ## Test for Vulnerabilities

 In order for the Jenkins plugin to get accurate information, you must add a unique identifier built from the Jenkins CI configuration as an agent property.
 The corresponding property for the Java agent is `contrast.override.appversion`.
-Also, for each Threshold Condition, you have to specify the Application Name to ensure that Contrast tests for the correct information.
+Also, for each Contrast Vulnerability Security Control, you have to specify the Application Name to ensure that Contrast tests for the correct information.

 ## Charts